MWATelescope/Birli/README.md

 Widefield Array (MWA), located on the land of the Wajarri Yamatji people in Murchison Shire, Western Australia.

-Birl reads MWA correlator visibilities in the gpufits file format using [mwalib](https://github.com/MWATelescope/mwalib), which supports the existing "legacy" MWA correlator, as well as the in-development "MWAX" correlator.
+Birli reads MWA correlator visibilities in the gpufits file format using [mwalib](https://github.com/MWATelescope/mwalib), which supports the existing "legacy" MWA correlator, as well as the in-development "MWAX" correlator.